Partially hyperbolic flows on flat vector bundles with an application to complete affine manifolds: Introduction

 In the field of affine manifolds, the hyperbolic flow was already discovered by Goldman and Labourie \cite{GL12} for $3$-dimensional Margulis space-times, and Ghosh \cite{Ghosh17}, Ghosh-Treib \cite{GhoshTreib21}, and Danciger-Zhang \cite{DZ2019} prove these properties for affine actions on higher-dimensional affine spaces.
 However, the linear parts are always assumed to be in the orthogonal groups or Hitchin, where the properties are more or less immediate.

-We wish to approach the conjecture that a closed complete affine manifold cannot have a word hyperbolic fundamental group.
-One approach considered is using Osedelec-type theorems (See Chapter 8 of \cite{KH95}).
+We wish to approach the conjecture that a closed complete affine manifold cannot have a word-hyperbolic fundamental group.
+One approach considered is using Oseledets-type theorems (See Chapter 8 of \cite{KH95}).
 However, generalizing our results to measurable settings is currently hindered by numerous technical issues.
 Discussions on these matters took place with researchers such as Nicholas Tholozan at BIRS, Banff, during the winter of 2020.